keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus334.md

 These questions and more we will attempt to answer by clarifying terms, establishing secure ethical principles, being sensitive to contextual details, identifying reasonable answers, evaluating arguments for and against each reasonable answer, and coming to our own conclusions.
 Though we will consider arguments from Kantian, consequentialist, and religious standpoints, our official approach to these questions will be from the standpoint of traditional virtue ethics.

 Each of us belongs to a tradition and a community.
 Our goal is to understand our own tradition and understand rival traditions, and why they disagree.
-We will disagree, but do so peacably and with understanding.
+We will disagree, but do so peaceably and with understanding.

 The bottom line is always to think hard about hard questions, to discard wrong answers and discover and prove right answers to these questions.
-The hard questions will revolve around business, wealth, justice, safety, information, incenvtives, globalization, etc. but may branch out to related tangents including logic, public policy, anthropology, religion, law, and more.
+The hard questions will revolve around business, wealth, justice, safety, information, incentives, globalization, etc. but may branch out to related tangents including logic, public policy, anthropology, religion, law, and more.

 ### Course Goals